trustoverip/ctwg-terminology-governance-guide/spec/normative_references.md

 | TBW where is the registry to ensure uniqueness of doctags and prevention of duplicious doctags? |

-Judith Fleenor asked for Rieks Joosten viewpoint on this proposal for using Spec-Up refs and defs.
-He explained that the same features being discussed here were also added to TEv2.
-There is always tension between adding a lot of features and taking a long time, or keeping things very minimal.
-He pointed out that creating glossaries based on cherry-picking glossary entries based on personal preferences can be problematic because it doesn't actually establish shared understanding and criteria for defining terms.
-The larger the group involved, and the more varied their cultural backgrounds, the more problematic that can become.
-However, that doesn't mean we shouldn't start with tools that are actually working right now.
-Riek's personal preference is to use terminology that expresses the author's intentions clearly.
-For example, in reading the Spec-Up documentation, it was challenging for Rieks to understand it without more context.

-Rieks Joosten would like to have several more sessions on TEv2 so we can still look at how we can use it for our terminology.

-Judith Fleenor summarized Riek's feedback as saying that he's not opposed to enhancing Spec-Up for these features, but at the same time keeping TEv2 tooling in progress.

-Darrell O'Donnell clarified that he and Kevin will not delete any ToIP repos, but will only archive them.

-Rieks Joosten concluded that we need to see what tools are actually needed by both authors and readers to help them comprehend the terms they use.
-He can also explore how TEv2 tooling can be used to produce Spec-Up definitions.

-Judith Fleenor asked if we had a clear decision about Brian Richter to make the proposed changes to Spec-Up.

-Drummond Reed asked if there were any objections.

-Kevin Griffin was in favor of moving forward at the use of both types of tools (Spec-Up and TEv2) and will provide his input per his action item above.

-Rieks Joosten was in favor of proceeding with these changes to Spec-Up, but also to continue the work on TEv2 to tackle larger issues of terminology management.
-He also pointed out this Confluence tool: https://marketplace.atlassian.com/apps/1219677/smart-terms-for-confluence-glossary?tab=overview&hosting=cloud

-DECISION: We will proceed to ask Brian Richter to make the proposed code contributions to Spec-Up to add the dangling ref/def and remote ref features as described in the 2024-01-29 CTWG meeting notes.

 ## System feature Consistency

 Consistency and rules for [[def:]]s and [[ref:]]s leads to github.io page with all kinds of working internal and external links and clear rules for writers.